codeaucafe/docs/packages/dolt/content/reference/sql/sql-support/system-variables.md

 Dolt supports a subset of the character sets and collations that MySQL supports, as well as a few additional ones.
 System Variables are added upon request, so please [file an issue](https://github.com/dolthub/dolt/issues) if a variable you need is missing.
+Some system variables parse but make no change to the operation of Dolt (ie. a no-op).
+This is generally done to make `mysqldump` files import into Dolt with no errors.

 **Currently supporting 338 of 1029 MySQL System Variables.**